 So, what should you know about caring for elderly parents?
 Keep reading to find out.

 It can be easy to forget to care for yourself when you’re a family member caregiver.

 If you’re a parent but also have parents who need help, caring for your own needs often falls on the backburner.
-While the others in your life need your help, if you don’t keep yourself healthy, you won’t have the energy to care for others.
+While the others in your life need your help, you won’t have the energy to care for others if you don’t keep yourself healthy.